ClaudioZandonella/PRDA/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# PRDAbeta: Prospective and Retrospective Design Analysis
+# PRDA: Prospective and Retrospective Design Analysis

 <!-- badges: start -->